lineality/docker_ubuntu_python_minimal/README.md

 # Overview
 If you are setting up docker on ubuntu linux to run a python script, here is sample minimal code.
 Follow each step and run each command in your terminal.
+Instructions that start with "$" are likely terminal commands.
+Other instructions will be text to copy into files.

 ## New Project Folder